cerbrec/graphbook/readme.md

 We've opened this repo in order to gather issues and to provide a place for users to submit their model templates for sharing with the broader community.

 For more general questions or to chat with Graphbook developers, check out our [Slack](https://cerbrec-community.slack.com/ssb/redirect).

+## Next Up:
+- Steps for converting models from PyTorch and ONNX to Graphbook
+- Example API serving for Graphbook models